akka/akka/akka-docs/src/main/paradox/serialization-jackson.md

 ### ADT with trait and case object

-In Scala, it's common to use a sealed trait and case objects to represent enums.
+It's common in Scala to use a sealed trait and case objects to represent enums.
 If the values are case classes the `@JsonSubTypes` annotation as described above works, but if the values are case objects it will not.
 The annotation requires a `Class` and there is no way to define that in an annotation for a `case object`.